percona/percona-server/doc/source/upgrading_guide.rst

    With partitioned tables that use the TokuDB or MyRocks storage engine, the upgrade only works with native partitioning.

+   As of **Percona Server8.0.28-19** the `TokuDB` storage engine has been removed.
+Before you upgrade to this version or later, verify if your database has any TokuDB tables.
+If you do, then convert them to another storage engine before the upgrade.
+If you continue the upgrade with TokuDB tables, the data in those tables is lost.
+For more information, see :ref:`TokuDB <tokudb_intro>`.

 -------------------------------------------------------------------------------

 .. contents::